A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Results and Discussion

-Since the value of the exponent $\alpha$ in the two concentration regimes has been determined, the amplitudes $A_d$ and $A_s$, and exponents $\delta_d$ and $\delta_s$ in~\eref{meanL}, can be determined by plotting $\bar{L}/\left( c^{\text{eff}} \right)^\alpha$ versus $\epsilon_{st}$ in the two regimes, as displayed in~\fref{fig10}~(a) and~(b).
-The values of $\delta_d = 0.46$ and $\delta_s= 0.5$, determined from data at sufficiently high $\epsilon_{st}$ (where scaling laws are obeyed), are in complete agreement with the predictions of mean-field theory.
-The expectation that both $c^*$ and $L^*$ are exponential functions of $\epsilon_{st}$ is borne out by~\fref{fig10}~(c) and~(d).
-The exponents $\varphi$ and $\kappa$ in~\eref{cstarLstar} and the prefactors $P$ and $Q$, can be determined by fitting the data in these figures.
-The value of $\varphi$ is found to be $3.70 \pm 0.20$ and that of $\kappa$ is found to be $3.00 \pm 0.02$.
-These values are reasonably close to the values of $3.5$ and $2.8$ expected from mean-field theory.
-The prefactors $A_d = 15.74 \pm 0.10$ and $A_s = 22.11 \pm 0.50$, and the amplitudes $P= 0.09 \pm 0.02$ and $Q = 5.2 \pm 0.2$ can be seen to satisfy the relations given in~\eref{amplitudePQ}.
-Once the mean length is determined, it is possible to plot the probability distribution $p(x)$ as a function of the scaled length $x$ at various concentrations. \fref{fig11}~(a) to~(c) display $p(x)$ as a function of $x$ in the dilute regime at $c^{\text{eff}}/c^* = 0.3$, at the overlap concentration, $c^{\text{eff}}/c^* = 1$, and in the semidilute regime at $c^{\text{eff}}/c^* = 2$, respectively.
+Once the mean length is determined, it is possible to plot the probability distribution $p(x)$ as a function of the scaled length $x$ at various concentrations. \fref{fig13}~(a) to~(c) display $p(x)$ as a function of $x$ in the dilute regime at $c^{\text{eff}}/c^* = 0.3$, at the overlap concentration, $c^{\text{eff}}/c^* = 1$, and in the semidilute regime at $c^{\text{eff}}/c^* = 2$, respectively.
 In all the cases, the sticker energy is held fixed at $\epsilon_{st} = 7$, and systems with and without rings have been computed.
 The simulation data is fitted with the expression for the Schulz-Zimm distribution, given in~\eref{lendist}.
 Note that when $\gamma = 1$, the Schulz-Zimm distribution reduces to a purely exponential distribution.
 It is possible, consequently to fit simulation data for various values of $c^{\text{eff}}/c^*$ by using $\gamma$ as a fitting parameter.
 The value of $\gamma$ that fits the data at any concentration is denoted here as $\gamma_{\text{eff}}$.
-It is clear from \fref{fig11}~(a) that the Schulz-Zimm distribution is obeyed in the dilute solution, with the exponent $\gamma_{\text{eff}} = 1.162 \pm 0.002$, which is close to the value expected from mean-field theory.
+It is clear from \fref{fig13}~(a) that the Schulz-Zimm distribution is obeyed in the dilute solution, with the exponent $\gamma_{\text{eff}} = 1.162 \pm 0.002$, which is close to the value expected from mean-field theory.
 In a semidilute solution at $c^{\text{eff}}/c^* = 2$, the exponent $\gamma_{\text{eff}} = 1.00 \pm 0.02$, suggesting that the probability distribution is a pure exponential function, as predicted by mean-field theory.
-At intermediate concentrations, the value of $\gamma_{\text{eff}}$ lies between $1.162$ and $1$, and decreases with increasing concentration. \fref{fig11}~(b) indicates that $\gamma_{\text{eff}} = 1.10 \pm 0.02$ at $c^{\text{eff}}/c^* = 1$.
-Similar behaviour was observed for other values of the sticker energy, and \fref{fig11}~(d), which is a plot of $\gamma_{\text{eff}}$ versus $c^{\text{eff}}/c^*$, shows that the crossover from the dilute to the semidilute concentration regime occurs roughly between $c^{\text{eff}}/c^* = 1$ and $2$ in all cases.
+At intermediate concentrations, the value of $\gamma_{\text{eff}}$ lies between $1.162$ and $1$, and decreases with increasing concentration. \fref{fig13}~(b) indicates that $\gamma_{\text{eff}} = 1.10 \pm 0.02$ at $c^{\text{eff}}/c^* = 1$.
+Similar behaviour was observed for other values of the sticker energy, and \fref{fig13}~(d), which is a plot of $\gamma_{\text{eff}}$ versus $c^{\text{eff}}/c^*$, shows that the crossover from the dilute to the semidilute concentration regime occurs roughly between $c^{\text{eff}}/c^* = 1$ and $2$ in all cases.